miguel-luis9/portfolio/README.md

 ## Projects

-#### Mock Twitter App
+#### Mock Instagram App
 ##### October 2021
-- Created a mock Twitter app on Xcode using Swift which replicates features such as Tweet, Like, and Retweet
+- Created a mock Instagram app on Xcode using Swift which replicates features such as Post, Comment, and Scroll Feed
 - Exported project to Github to share among classmates
-- Implemented APIs to allow the functions of the Twitter app
+- Implemented APIs to allow the functions of the Instagram app

+#### Weather App
+##### February 2024
+- Created weather app using Swift on Xcode
+- Implemented open weather API to forecast weather for next five days
+- Changes background display depending on time of day

+#### War Card Game App
+##### February 2024
+- Created War card game using Swift on Xcode
+- Compares card values and changes player/CPU score based on comparison
+- Changes card values displayed upon click of "Deal" button

 ![Mock Insta App](assets/img/Parstagram.gif)

 ## Leadership & Professional Development

 #### Career Prep Fellow for Management Leadership for Tomorrow
 ##### March 2023 - Present
 - Responsible for promoting academic development through workshops and study sessions
 - Organize mentorship pairings to develop collaboration skills within members